Edited by Veronica Veron Cruz Wong

-… in the 12th -10th cc BC comparing with the previous period the steppes between the Don and the Danube reveals tenfold decrease of the number of settlements and burials.
+… in the 12th -10th BC comparing with the previous period the steppes between the Don and the Danube reveals tenfold decrease of the number of settlements and burials.
 The same trend of decline population is manifested in the Pontic steppe also in the subsequent Cimmerian era, what is confirmed by the absence of settlements and stationary burial grounds in this area (MAKHORTYKH S.V., 1997: 6-7).

-Iranian names appeared in the Assyrian written sources in the 11-10th centuries.
+Iranian names appeared in the Assyrian written sources in the 11-10th cent.
 BC, and are associated with regions of Western Iran which were in the sphere of political activity of the Assyrian empire.
 What happened further east at this time – in the Central and Eastern Iran – is not reflected in these sources (ARTAMONOV M.I., 1974: 10).

-Obviously, the resettlement of Irano-Aryans went in several waves and paths, but the main path of movement of most of the Irano-Aryans lay along the eastern shore of the Caspian Sea and further along the Amu Darya and Syr-Darya River to the south and south east, as this is described by the E. Kuzmina (KUZ'MINA E.E., 1986: 203-204). but the path through the Caucasus could be used too.
-Nevertheless, the way through the Caucasus could be used too.
-Taking into consideration the location of residences of the modern Iranian peoples (EDELMAN D.I., 1968: the map 1) and their Urheimats in Eastern Europe, one may suppose that the Sogdians (the forefathers of the modern Yagnobi) moved as the last in the chain of migrants around of the Caspian Sea because they have occupied extreme northern part of the modern residences of Irano-Aryans in the Central Asia near to Afghans whom they adjoined on the Urheimat too.
-Their northern neighbours on the Urheimat, the Ossets populat the mountains of the Caucasus at present and, undoubtedly, never abandoned Eastern Europe.
+Obviously, the resettlement of Irano-Aryans went in several waves and paths, but the main path of movement of most of the Irano-Aryans lay along the eastern shore of the Caspian Sea and further along the Amu Darya and Syr-Darya River to the south and south east, as described by E. Kuzmina (KUZ'MINA E.E., 1986: 203-204).
+The path through the Caucasus is the other option.
+Taking into consideration the location of the modern day residency of Iranian peoples (EDELMAN D.I., 1968: the map 1) and their ancestral homes in Eastern Europe, one may suppose that the Sogdians (the forefathers of the modern Yagnobi) moved as the last in the chain of migrants around of the Caspian Sea because they have occupied extreme northern part of the modern residences of Irano-Aryans in the Central Asia near to Afghans whom they adjoined on the ancestral home too.
+Their northern neighbours on the Urheimat, the Ossets populate the mountains of the Caucasus at present and, undoubtedly, never abandoned Eastern Europe.

 Some part of migrated Iranians remained in southern Kazakhstan in the foothills of the western Tien Shan among local Turkic population, as evidenced by the local place names: Madikent/Mankent, Orungent, Syutkent, Chimkent, having a partial word Ir. kent "town, village, space" (POPOVA V.N., 2000, 53).
 This word was accepted by Turks and was used for the names of settlements with Turkic components (for example, Tashkent out of taš "stone").
-However, Shymkent settlement had to be founded vy Iranians likely by Sogdians (Yagn. čim "meadow, gras").
+However, Shymkent settlement had to be founded by Iranians, likely by Sogdians (Yagn. čim "meadow, gras").
 This interpretation is supported by the name of the Lugovoi village (Russian "on meadow"), also located in this area, evidently covered by thick grass at that time.
 There are also Iranian terms of orography of South Kazakhstan darbaza/darvaza "gate, entry, passage", dašt/dešt "steppe, plain, desert", zax/zexab "source, spring" (ibid).

 The beginning of the Iranian migration.